skrey/yellow-extensions/source/update/README.md

 `UpdateExtensionUrl` = repository with extensions
 `UpdateExtensionFile` = file with extension settings
+`UpdateLatestFile` = file with latest update settings
 `UpdateCurrentFile` = file with current update settings
-`UpdateLatestFile` = file with latest update settings
+`UpdateCurrentRelease` = currently installed product release
 `UpdateDailyTimestamp` = time of next daily update
-`UpdateWeeklyTimestamp` = time of next weekly update
-`UpdateMonthlyTimestamp` = time of next monthly update
+`UpdateTrashTimeout` = storage of deleted files in seconds
 `UpdateNotification` = pending notifications

 The log file can be found in file `system/extensions/yellow.log`.